cocoritz/SIOT_coursework/README.md

 **Files description:**

-`lightsensors_to_MongoDB.ino` : Script for programing an esp32 which collect flashing light on my electricity meters ( 1 flashes = 1 Wh)
+-`lightsensors_to_MongoDB.ino` : Script for programing an esp32 which collect flashing light on my electricity meters ( 1 flashes = 1 Wh)
-`xxx` : Script for calling and collecting the tweets related to climate change and energy `xxx` : script to set up AWS services to run continously xxx
+-`xxx` : Script for calling and collecting the tweets related to climate change and energy -`xxx` : script to set up AWS services to run continously `xxx`

-`xxx and xxx` are csv files containing the data as a backup for Mongodb
+-`xxx and xxx` are csv files containing the data as a backup for Mongodb

 #### It is important to note that the script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.